 You can use evergreen winter hanging basket plants as an easy way to keep things looking good for months.
 An evergreen will give you a starting point upon which to build your planting, and can work well as a backdrop to other plants or as a showstopper in it’s own right.

 Check out these great evergreen plants for hanging baskets.
+You can also explore my list of low maintenance evergreen plants for pots.

 Evergreen varieties of fern are a brilliant choice for winter hanging plants.
 Their lacy leaves can spill over the sides of the basket, but will also grow upwards to add height and structure, and the strong green will provide a solid backdrop for flowering plants.